ashgole/stock_management_nextjs/README.md

 <a href="https://ashabb.netlify.app/" target="_blank"> We offer freelance web development using MERN, NextJS and ThreeJS.</a>
 </h1>

-# ASHABB Stock Management App using NEXTjs
+# ASHABB Stock Management App using NextJS

 ### "Stock management app built with Next.js, TailwindCSS, and MongoDB, featuring product CRUD operations, real-time filtering with debouncing, server-side rendering (SSR), and responsive design.
 Deployed on Vercel for seamless performance."